guifel/nocust-client-doc/README.md

 The register function always registers by default at least Ether.
-Additionally it registers the tokens passed in second parameter.
+Additionally it registers the tokens passed in a second parameter.
 A single token address can be passed or an array of token addresses.
 Note that the recipient will also have to `register` the token.